Charles Punchard Jr.: First Landscape Architect of the National Park Service

 During World War I, Punchard's physical condition prevented from joining the military, but he was appointed in June 1917 as the Landscape Architect for the District of Columbia in the Office of Public Buildings and Grounds.
-While serving as the landscape architect for the national capital, Punchard worked with Arno Cammerer and Frederick Law Olmsted.
+While serving as the landscape architect for the national capital, Punchard worked with Arno B. Cammerer and Frederick Law Olmsted.
 The humid climate of the District of Columbia proved to be deleterious to Punchard's health.
 In order to allow Punchard to live in a drier climate, Cammerer arranged Punchard's transfer in July 1918 to the National Park Service as its first Landscape Engineer.
 Writing in Landscape Architecture, Punchard described the new position as follows:"The problems of the Landscape Engineer of the National Park Service are many and embrace every detail which has to do with the appearance of the parks.
 He works in an advisory capacity to the superintendents and is responsible directly to the Director of the Service.
 He is a small fine arts commission in himself, for all plans of the concessioners must be submitted to him for approval as to architecture and location before they can be constructed, and he is responsible for the design of all structures of the Service the location of roads and other structures on the ground which will influence the appearance of the parks, ranger cabins, rest houses, checking stations, gateway structures, employees' cottages, comfort stations, forest improvement and vista thinning, the preservation of the timber along the park roads, the design of villages ..., the design and location of the automobile camps, and so on through the many ramifications of these problems."